fedoranimus/todoist-api/source/includes/_overview.md

 Todoist API (also known as the "Sync API") is specially designed for efficient data sync between clients (i.e. our mobile apps) and Todoist.

-All Sync API requests shared the same endpoint URL **https://todoist.com/API/v6/sync**
+All Sync API requests shared the same endpoint URL:
+**https://todoist.com/API/v6/sync**

 Sync API requests should be made in HTTP POST (application/x-www-form-urlencoded).
 Sync API responses, including error, will be returned in JSON.